gil-air-may/spike/README.md

-Sure, here's a draft for your README:

----

 # Spike

 Spike is a minimalist WebSockets server built with Elixir, designed to demonstrate essential concepts like Plug and OTP without the overhead of a full framework.
 Instead of using the typical Cowboy Erlang server, Spike utilizes the modern, pure Elixir server called Bandit.